 Description

 This course proposes drama pedagogy as a response to this challenge.
-Drama pedagogy has been recognized internationally by teachers as a compelling, challenging, and stimulating learning experience through which students can explore issues from across the curriculum, develop their understanding of drama, hone real-life knowledge and skills, and come to a better understanding of the world around.
+Drama in education has been recognized internationally by teachers as a compelling, challenging, and stimulating learning experience through which students can explore issues from across the curriculum, develop their understanding of drama, hone real-life knowledge and skills, and come to a better understanding of the world around them.

-Join this course to experience the transformative power of drama pedagogy, and take away the toolbox with a wide range of drama conventions and lesson plans for you to use in your classes.
+Join this course to experience the transformative power of drama in education, and take away the toolbox with a wide range of drama strategies and lesson plans for you to use in your classes.

 Note: Prior experience or knowledge of drama pedagogy is not required.
 Participants will be guided step-by-step to participate and learn from the dramatic experience.